Thinking of trying this plant medicine? Here’s what happened when I took Ayahuasca at Avalon

 What you’ll experience in a ceremony is different every time.
 Some can be blissful, while others can be tough.
 It’s almost guaranteed that you’ll puke your guts out.
 But believe me, it will be worth it, no matter what happens.

 This is a serious healing plant, and for that reason, it’s vital to surround yourself with seasoned professionals.
-That’s one of the reasons I chose to drink Ayahuasca at Avalon.love, a retreat set deep in a Spanish forest, just 20km from the French border.
+That’s one of the reasons I chose Avalon, a retreat set deep in a Spanish forest, just 20km from the French border.

-The pair welcomed me like an old friend, and boosted my faith in them when they asked me to fill out a questionnaire about my health and reasons for wanting to drink Ayahuasca.
-The truth is, this would be my second time.
+The truth is, this would be my second time drinking Ayahuasca.
 The first was literally life-changing, but I wanted to go deeper.
 I felt a vague but urgent sense that this plant had more to teach me.
 I was curious to know what she had to say.

 The First Day

-The first day of the retreat was spent meeting the others in the group.
+The first day of the retreat before taking ayahuasca at Avalon was spent meeting the others in the group.
 There were people of all different backgrounds and countries here: French investment bankers, British yoga instructors, Russian builders, Moroccan hippies and Swiss professional athletes.
 A diverse group indeed, but everyone had this in common: they were friendly, open-minded and wonderful!

 What makes the place even more special is the lush surrounding nature.
 There’s a whopping 650.000 m2 of forest here, including two natural lakes and a river.
 The views from my bedroom window were simply stunning, and I was elated to be gently woken up by birdsong each morning.